M4V3X/Cloud-Uploader-Scripts/README.md

 # ☁️ Cloud Uploader Scripts

-While learning about Red Team operations and researching different techniques, I found that file transfer can be an important part of an engagement.
+While learning about Red Team stuff, I came across the idea that file transfer is something you may need during an engagement.

-I noticed that Red Team operations may sometimes need to transfer collected files to an external location.
-One option is to set up a custom server or build your own infrastructure, but that also means dealing with hosting, domains, SSL certificates, and server management.

-Then I started thinking about another option.

-There are already legitimate cloud storage platforms that people and organizations use every day, such as Dropbox, Google Drive, and OneDrive.
-These platforms already provide HTTPS, authentication, APIs, and the infrastructure needed to store files.
+At first, I thought about the usual way of doing it — setting up a server, getting a domain, configuring SSL, and dealing with all the extra infrastructure.

+Then I thought, why build all of that when platforms like Dropbox, Google Drive, and OneDrive already exist and provide APIs for uploading files?

-So I wanted to explore the idea of building tools that could interact with these platforms using their official APIs instead of building a separate server from scratch.
+So I decided to experiment with the idea and built a few C++ tools that use the official APIs of these platforms to upload files to my own cloud storage

-That's how this project started.

-I created separate C++ implementations for Dropbox, Google Drive, and OneDrive.
-Each one communicates with its platform using the official API and uploads files to a configured cloud storage account.

 ---